Tonghua Iron and Steel Group riot: Riot

 Chen Guojun (陈国军), a corporate executive from Jianlong Steel company was paid a salary of 3 million yuan (US$438,000) in 2008, while some retirees received as little as 200 yuan ($29) a month.
 Since Jianlong's takeover of TISG, workers' salary had not exceeded 1,000 yuan ($145) as the TISG steadily declined, and in the recent financial crisis, workers' salary is further reduced to 500 yuan ($72.5).

-After the news, some 30,000 disgruntled Chinese steel workers clashed with riot police in protest over a takeover deal.
+After the news, some 30,000 disgruntled steel workers clashed with riot police in protest over a takeover deal.
 Chen was then beaten to death when he threatened to fire all of former workers of TISG and replace them with new workers.

 About 100 people were injured in the incident, and several police cars were destroyed.
 A Tonghua company spokesman denied 30,000 protested, saying they only have 13,000 people on payroll.
 Xinhua news agency put the number of protesters at 1,000.
 Local residents and observers claimed that the 30,000 members included the family members and retired and laid-off workers or employees.

 Aftermath

 Production and the status quo returned on July 27 at the Tonghua Iron and Steel Group (TISG) after top provincial officials demanded peaceful settlement of the incident, and announced via Tonghua television and radio that Jianlong will never be involved in the reorganization of TISG.
 The president and chairman of the board of TISG, Mr. An Fengcheng (安凤成), along with several vice presidents have resigned.

 Workers of TISG, as well as many local residents have suspected that many corrupted governmental officials were involved in the TISG privatization reorganization plan to embezzle the state asset, while the Jilin provincial officials claimed that the riot was a result of agitators, as claimed by the spokesman and deputy director of the Jilin Provincial National Asset Committee (吉林省国有资产委员会), Mr. Wang Xidong (王喜东) on the emergency news conference held at the 5:00 PM on July 27, 2009.